Teaching Traveling: Welcome to Lani, a Thai-American teacher who has been teaching abroad in Thailand and Ecuador!

 Lani: Originally, I went to school to be an archaeologist, which I did for a short while.
 I thoroughly enjoyed the work, but it lacked creativity.
 So I decided to take a break from it with the intention of returning, but I never did.

-Instead, I fell in love with working with children at an adventure summer camp in the San Juan mountains of Colorado.
+Instead, I fell in love with working with children at an adventure summer camp in the San Juan mountains of Colorado (not to be confused with Old San Juan, Puerto Rico!).
 So, I decided to go back to school to get my teaching degree.

 At a temp job, I learned about Waldorf education, which is an alternative and art-based pedagogy.
 I trained for 2 years part-time then taught for 2 years before I left under duress.
 I wasn’t sure what to do at that point, so I decided to go to graduate school.
 It was here that I learned about Montessori education.

 It didn’t matter though because I kept running into bureaucratic hurdles and became discouraged by both the public and private school systems.
 As a result, I gave up on teaching for many years.